-A fundamental requirement to attend the different course modules is to have access to a computer with broadband internet connection and an updated email address.
+A fundamental requirement to attend the different course modules is to have access to a device with broadband internet connection (also incluing the possibility to listen/ watch and record audio/video files) and to an updated email address.
 After enrolment, Universidade Aberta will provide the learner with an institutional email account, which should be used in all communication with the University.